Techniques on how to find jobs in ASEAN

 The best option if you work for a multinational company is to apply for an “interoffice transfer” to the region.
 Many companies have policies to consider internal applicants (even those from abroad) before they look outside their organizations.
 These positions are by far the easiest to adapt when relocating and often come with an “even” or even increased salary package for those who are granted the transfer to an overseas posting.
 Before approaching your company’s HR department, make sure you inform your line manager about your transfer intentions as your boss will undoubtedly receive a phone fall for a reference check, and you don’t want to be caught in an awkward situation.

 If your chance of an international transfer is not going to happen, it's time to start leveraging yourself in the region with your intentions.
-The best place to start is by contacting international associations such as your country’s Chamber of Commerce or other local intercultural groups.
-LinkedIn is also a good place to start by finding other employees who are associated with targeted companies or global executive recruitment firms like Glasford International.
+The best place to start the recruitment is by contacting international associations such as your country’s Chamber of Commerce or other local intercultural groups.
+LinkedIn is also a good place to start by recruiting other employees who are associated with targeted companies or global executive recruitment firms like Glasford International.
 Tell these contacts of your ambitions and how keen you are to take your acquired experiences to the region to help their organizations develop into a genuinely international company with you potentially joining.

 Make the Move

-It's very difficult to convince a prospective recruiter of your abilities by sending email without actually being physically present in the country that you are looking to relocate too.
+It's very difficult to convince a prospective recruiter/recruitment agency of your abilities by sending email without actually being physically present in the country that you are looking to relocate too.
 The hiring manager is taking a significant risk and will want to meet with you in person before making a decision.
 There are thousands of candidates in your exact situation sending emails, but without being physically present in the country, your chances of finding a position are reduced significantly.
 So plan a trip with sufficient time to network and make one on one contacts with Recruitment Consultants or companies themselves.
 This requires planning and also enough time and money to ensure you are taken seriously.
 This also gives you and your family an excellent opportunity to truly research the country/city at the source.

 Tailor your resume and your expectations